Widow of Pat Tillman says her husband's image shouldn't be politicized

 “The issue of kneeling has nothing to do with race.
 It is about respect for our Country, Flag and National Anthem.
 NFL must respect this!”
 Trump tweeted just hours before sharing Tillman’s image.

-On Monday evening, Pat Tillman’s wife Marie Tillman said in a statement to CNN that her late husband’s legacy was one of unity.
+On Monday evening, Pat Tillman’s wife, Marie, said in a statement to CNN that her husband’s legacy was one of unity.

 Related: Reaction to Trump’s NFL Feud Mount as Protests Continue in Monday Night Game